-3. Technical Standards for Medical School Admissions and Graduation

-Medical education requires that the accumulation of scientific knowledge be accompanied by the simultaneous acquisition of skills and professional attitudes and behavior.
+3. Technical Standards for Medical School Admissions and Graduation acquisition of skills and professional attitudes and behavior.
 Medical school faculties have a responsibility to society to matriculate and graduate the best possible physicians, and thus admission to medical school has been offered to those who present the highest qualifications for the study and practice of medicine.
 Technical standards have been established as prerequisites for admission and graduation from MSM.
 All courses in the curriculum are required in order to develop essential skills required to become a competent physician.